Working in Italy

 The industries that have traditionally been the most open to foreigners are tourism, finance, media and communication and international business.
-Although, owing to the economic climate, finding a job in Italy as an expat is challenging.
+Although, owing to the economic climate, finding a job in Italy as a foreigner is challenging.

 Finding a job in Italy

-While EU citizens have a right to work in the country, expats from outside of the EU will require a work permit for Italy.
+While EU citizens have a right to work in the country, those from outside of the EU will require a work permit for Italy.

 Work culture in Italy

-Italian society respects age and seniority, and expats will notice this extends to the workplace where hierarchical structures are the norm.
+Italian society respects age and seniority, and new arrivals will notice this extends to the workplace where hierarchical structures are the norm.
 Expats will find that it is important to dress well at all times as appearances and first impressions are important to Italians.